Navigating the Middle East Conflict: Strategic Insights for Businesses

 Strategic steps include:

-Revising risk registers and crisis‑response triggers
+Revising risk registers and crisis-response triggers.

-Mapping Tier‑3 supply chain dependencies
+Mapping Tier-3 supply chain dependencies.

-Incorporating geopolitical intelligence into executive decision-making
+Incorporating geopolitical intelligence into executive decision-making.

-4. Strengthen Operational Continuity and Legal Preparedness
+Strengthening Operational Continuity and Legal Preparedness

 Legal and operational fallout from Middle East conflict escalation is already impacting multinational corporations.
 Analysts warn of risks such as port congestion, war-risk insurance increases, tariff expansions, and force majeure disputes—which companies often underestimate until too late.